 A plant is a challenging environment for wireless because radio frequency (RF) signals cannot penetrate steel, and a plant is full of steel: pipe racks, structural steel, and vessels.
 Even metal furnaces and storage tanks the size of multistorey buildings.

-Moreover, there is a constantly changing RF environment in the plant as trucks, cranes, other heavy vehicles, ISO containers, and ISO tanks move in, scaffolding goes up, causing radio propagation failure, or when other wireless are brought in.
+Moreover, there is a constantly changing RF environment in the plant as trucks, cranes, other heavy vehicles, ISO containers, and ISO tanks move in, scaffolding goes up, causing radio propagation failure, or when other wireless devices are brought in.
 That is, a WSN can be made to work initially, but as the RF environment changes over time; with the wrong WSN technology, part of it may suddenly fail.

 Star Topology Limitations